bibbycodes/bank-tech-test/README.md

 This inevitably led to the formation of three distinct classes as it became apparent that certain methods did not match with the others.

+These methods were then extracted into the following classes:

 #### Transactions Class

 This is a simple class that takes in arguments for the date, amount and type